aljosavister/ntscli/STYLE_GUIDELINES.md

 - There are no custom rule directories specified in this configuration.

 These coding standards provide flexibility in coding style while still adhering to best practices recommended by the `"tslint:recommended"` configuration and Prettier rules.
-You can customize or add more rules as needed for your specific project requirements.